 4. Click Recover button.
 You will be asked to choose a location to store the recovered files.
 Please select a different location, such as an external drive.

-Solution 2: If the operating system in the Recovery Mode is from OS X 10.11 to OS X 10.7
+Solution 2: If the operating system in the Recovery Mode is OS X 10.8 and above version

 PS: This solution also works if you received message "Read-only file system" in Solution 1.

 a.
 Another device.
 It could be a Windows PC, a Mac or even an Android phone which is connected to the internet.